Get Paid! 🙌 In this lesson we’ll cover the following Insurer Payment topics:

 Click Edit to record the EOB (Explanation of Benefits) in detail:

-Voila, our payment is recorded and posted!
+Voila, our payment is recorded and our EOB is posted!

 Payments can also be posted from the Appointment window: